+-0[n]

-'-0[n]' n controls the optimization level.
+n controls the optimization level:

-- n = 0 No optimization, the default setting if no '-0' appears - n = 1 Normal optimization, the default if you specify '-0' without an operand.
-A good compromise between code quality and compilation time. - n = 2 Extensive optimization, may improve execution time, possibly at the cost of substantially increased compilation time. - n = 3 Same as '-02', and also includes inline expansion for small subprograms in the same unit. - n = s Optimize space usage
+- n Effect - O No optimization, the default setting if no -O appears - Normal optimization, the default if you specify -O without an operand.
+A good compromise between code quality and compilation time. - 2 Extensive optimization, may improve execution time, possibly at the cost of substantially increased compilation time. - Same as -O2, and also includes inline expansion for small subprograms in the same unit. - s Optimize space usage

-See also Section 7.1.3 [Optimization Levels], page 112.
+See also [Optimization Levels], page 209.

-'-pass-exit-codes'
+-pass-exit-codes